Get

 tabby cat big eyes closeup_Real Moment_shutterstock

-Yes they may hurt your cats eyes, but the good news is that most laser pointers are of a low level and are approved as safe to use in a domestic situation.
-Laser pointers sold as cat toys will usually have power between 1-5 milliwatts, which is too low to cause serious damage.
+Yes, they may hurt your cat’s eyes, even though most laser pointers are of a low level and are approved as safe to use in a domestic situation.
+Laser pointers sold as cat toys will usually have power between 1-5 milliwatts, which is low compared to other lasers, however, they are still considered dangerous if aimed directly at your cat’s eyes.

 Are There Any Psychological Effects of Playing With Laser Pointers?